INRIA/scikit-learn-mooc/slides/trees.md

 .pull-right[<img src="../figures/tree_blue_orange1.svg" width="100%">]

 ???
 Each split shall maximize the "information gain".
-That will be define precisely in the following notebook.
+That will be defined precisely in the following notebook.

 ---